-If someone’s eye is elongated, it will cause improper light refraction just short of the retina.
+If your eye becomes elongated, it will cause improper light refraction just short of the retina.
 This refractive error is myopia.
 Infants are actually born with a shorter-than-normal eyeball, making them temporarily farsighted.
-The eye slowly becomes longer until it is completely formed.
-Researchers are studying this process to determine how much of the eye shaping process is determined by genetics, and how much is determined by early visual experience and other factors (x).
+The eye slowly becomes longer until it becomes wholly formed.
+Researchers are studying this process to determine how much of the eye shaping process is by genetics and how much is by early visual experience and other factors. (x)

 Studies have shown that intense, natural light can protect against myopia.
-Global studies have also indicated that myopia is lower in groups of children who spend lots of time outdoors.
-Scientists are studying the theory that increasing playtime outdoors may help support good vision (x, x).
+Global studies have also shown that myopia is lower in groups of children who spend lots of time outdoors.
+Scientists are studying the theory that increasing playtime outdoors may help support good vision. (x) (x)

-Studies have indicated that excessive reading or screen time may contribute to the onset of myopia (x).
-There are some theories why this may be true.
-Some have suggested that myopia progresses because the eye is too fixated for long periods of time without rest.
-Other scientists say that the visual system is organized into “on and off” pathways.
-The on pathway encourages proper eye development and the off pathway discourages attention to fine visual details.
-Researchers assert that black text on a white background stimulates the off pathway (x).
+Studies have shown that excessive reading or screen time may contribute to the onset of myopia. (x) There are some theories why this may be true.
+Some have suggested that myopia progresses because your eye fixates too much for a long time without rest.
+Other scientists say that the visual system organizes into “on and off” pathways.
+The on pathway encourages proper eye development, and the off pathway discourages attention to fine visual details.
+Researchers assert that black text on a white background stimulates the off pathway. (x)

 A person who experiences vision problems can have a comprehensive eye exam to determine if he has myopia.

 A basic eye exam involves identifying letters on a distance chart, measuring visual acuity.
-This is recorded as a fraction, such as 20/40.
-The top number is the distance at which the test is performed (20 feet).
-The bottom number records the smallest letter size the person has read accurately.
+Your eye doctor records it as a fraction, such as 20/40.
+The top number is the distance at which they perform the test (20 feet).
+The bottom number records the smallest letter size you have read accurately.

 There are different ways to correct myopia.
-An optometrist can help a person choose the best treatment for their unique situation and lifestyle.
+An optometrist can help you choose the best treatment for your unique situation and lifestyle.
 Treatment options include:

-This is a common choice for vision correction.
-Some people may need to wear glasses all the time and some may only need to wear glasses for some activities, such as driving.
+It’s a common choice for vision correction.
+Some people may need to wear glasses all the time, and some may only need to wear glasses for some activities, such as driving.

-For some people, contact lenses are the best choice, offering a wider field of view than eyeglasses.
+Contact lenses are the best choice for some people, offering a wider field of view than eyeglasses.

 Another option for treating myopia is non-surgical, corneal refractive therapy (CRT) or orthokeratology (ortho-k).
-This allows the patient to wear a series of special, rigid contact lenses to gradually reshape the cornea, changing the way the eye focuses light.
-This may be the best treatment for some people with myopia.
+It allows you to wear a series of unique, rigid contact lenses that gradually reshape the cornea, changing the way your eye focuses light.
+It may be the best treatment for you if you have myopia.

-Laser procedures are also possible options for treating myopia.
-In this procedure, a laser beam reshapes the cornea by removing a small amount of eye tissue.
+Laser procedures are also plausible options for treating myopia.
+In this procedure, a laser beam reshapes your cornea by removing a small amount of eye tissue.

 Other Refractive Surgery Procedures

-People who have severe myopia or whose corneas are too thin for laser procedures may be able to have their myopia corrected by surgery.
-The doctor can implant small lenses within the eyes, replacing the natural lens or adding the implanted lens in front of the natural lens.
+People who have severe myopia or whose corneas are too thin for laser procedures may have their myopia corrected by surgery.
+The doctor can implant small lenses within your eyes, replacing the natural lens or adding the implanted lens in front of the natural lens.

 Vision Therapy for People with Stress-Related Myopia

-Vision therapy is an option for people whose vision problems are a result of muscle spasms around the eye.
+Vision therapy is an option for people whose vision problems result from muscle spasms around the eye.
 Eye exercises can also improve eye focus in some cases.

 Related Vision Issues

-In myopia (nearsightedness), the optical image is focused wrongly in front of the retina, often because the eyeball is longer than normal.
+In myopia (nearsightedness), the optical image focuses wrongly in front of the retina, often because the eyeball is longer than average.

-In hyperopia (farsightedness), the received image is focused behind the retina, often because the eyeball is shorter than normal.
+In hyperopia (farsightedness), your eye receives the image as focused behind the retina, often because the eyeball is shorter than average.

-Astigmatism, like myopia, is caused by a refractive error — the way the eye bends light.
-Astigmatism occurs when the clear front cover of the eye (cornea, or lens) is irregularly shaped.
-This prevents light from focusing properly on the retina, causing blurred vision and headaches.
-Astigmatism can be present along with myopia or hyperopia, and slight astigmatism doesn’t usually affect vision.
-Astigmatism can be hereditary and may increase or decrease over time (x).
+A refractive error — the way the eye bends light causes astigmatism, like myopia.
+Astigmatism occurs when the clear front cover of the eye (cornea or lens) becomes irregularly shaped.
+It prevents light from focusing correctly on your retina, causing blurred vision and headaches.
+Astigmatism can be present along with myopia or hyperopia, and slight astigmatism rarely affects vision.
+Astigmatism can be hereditary and may increase or decrease over time. (x)

-Presbyopia is a vision condition where the shape of the eye lens changes, making it difficult to focus on objects at close range.
-This condition is the result of aging and cannot be prevented.
+Presbyopia is a vision condition where the shape of your eye lens changes, making it difficult to focus on objects at close range.
+This condition results from aging, and nothing can prevent it.
 People often notice changes in vision in their 40s, although the changes happen gradually.
-Signs of presbyopia include blurred vision at a normal reading distance, eye fatigue and headaches.
+Signs of presbyopia include blurred vision at an average reading distance, eye fatigue and headaches.
 Presbyopia can complicate other vision issues like myopia and hyperopia.
 People use reading glasses, bifocals or progressive lenses to compensate for presbyopia.

-Myopic degeneration (pathologic myopia) occurs when the eye gradually stretches.
-This causes damage in the retina, the lining of light-sensitive cells in the back portion of the eye.
+Myopic degeneration (pathologic myopia) occurs when your eye gradually stretches.
+It causes damage to the retina, the lining of light-sensitive cells in the back portion of the eye.
 People with severe forms of myopia are at a greater risk for myopic degeneration.
-A person with myopic degeneration may experience a gradual decrease in central vision, although peripheral vision may not be affected.
-Myopic degeneration may be hereditary and unavoidable, though early detection and treatment can minimize vision loss (x).
+A person with myopic degeneration may experience a gradual decrease in central vision, although peripheral vision may remain unaffected.
+Myopic degeneration may be hereditary and unavoidable, though early detection and treatment can minimize vision loss. (x)

-Some people only experience blurred vision at night because the low light prevents them from seeing properly, or the increased size of the pupil allows unfocused light rays to enter the eye.
-This condition is called night myopia.
-Even people with otherwise perfect vision can have night myopia (x).
+Some people only experience blurred vision at night because the low light prevents them from seeing correctly, or the increased size of the pupil allows unfocused light rays to enter the eye.
+Night myopia is the name of the condition.
+Even people with otherwise perfect vision can have night myopia. (x)

-People who do a considerable amount of intense, close-up work may have blurry vision due to the overuse of the eye focusing mechanism.
-The eyes are unable to refocus distances after long periods of work, but after the eyes have rested, clear distance vision returns.
-However, consistent visual stress over time may lead to permanent vision reduction.
+People who do a considerable amount of intense, close-up work may have blurry vision because of the overuse of the eye focusing mechanism.
+The eyes cannot refocus distances after long periods of work, but after the eyes have rested, clear distance vision returns.
+However, constant visual stress over time may lead to permanent vision reduction.

 Myopia Remedies and Supplements

-- Vitamin A palmitate is a powerhouse supplement for eye health.
+Vitamin A palmitate is a powerhouse supplement for eye health.
 Vitamin A can help the eye adjust to changes in light, keep the eyes moist and prevent the formation of cataracts.
-Recommended dosage: As a dietary supplement, take 30 mg once daily.
+The recommended dosage as a dietary supplement, take 30 mg once daily.

-- Vitamin C is a super antioxidant that may prevent cataracts and reduce macular degeneration.
-Recommended dosage: As a dietary supplement, take 1 capsule (750 mg) up to four times daily, or as directed by a physician.
+Vitamin C is a super antioxidant that may prevent cataracts and reduce macular degeneration.
+As a dietary supplement, the recommended dosage is one capsule (750 mg) up to four times daily or as directed by a physician.

-- Zinc is important because it helps convert beta-carotene into usable vitamin A. The eyes need zinc to function properly.
-Recommended dosage: As a dietary supplement, take 100 mg one to three times daily, or as directed by a physician.
+Zinc is essential because it helps convert beta-carotene into usable vitamin A. The eyes need zinc to function properly.
+The recommended dosage as a dietary supplement is 100 mg one to three times daily or as directed by a physician.

-- Eyebright can counteract eye inflammation, tightening the membranes around the eyes while improving circulation in the eye area.
-Recommended dosage: As a dietary supplement, take 1,000 mg (scant 1/2 tsp) once daily, or as directed by a physician.
+Eyebright can counteract eye inflammation, tightening the membranes around the eyes while improving circulation in the eye area.
+As a dietary supplement, the recommended dosage is 1,000 mg (scant 1/2 tsp) once daily or as directed by a physician.

 Researchers are studying the rising rate of myopia in the younger generation.
-In fact, findings suggest that use of electronics and fluorescent lighting could be controllable factors in this disturbing trend (x).
+In fact, findings suggest that the use of electronics and fluorescent lighting could be controllable factors in this disturbing trend. (x)

-- Avoid use of electronic media before the age of two
+- Avoid the use of electronic media before the age of two

 - Limit electronic use to one hour a day in children aged two to five